We are entering a unique period in the history of business where technologies are rapidly converging to enable the next leap

 other words, there will be an enormous amount of cool history data that is accessed lightly, and relatively less volume of hot and

 warm data that is accessed frequently.
 The temperature of the data reflects the access rate to that data.
+The best

-is a candidate for alternative storage - such as tape, optical, or perhaps holographic storage in the future.
+candidate for alternative storage - such as tape, optical, or perhaps holographic storage in the future.

 We distinguish between data that is classified as "cool" vs. data that is truly dormant.
 While the cool data may be accessed